Currently Crowdfunding: ‘ZTV: Sympathy for the Devil’

 ZTV: Sympathy for the Devil is such an outlandish concept for a horror film, as most creators would just stick with zombies and call it a day.
 But Ragosta is trying to make something that pushes the envelope and changes the horror landscape.
 If you need the perfect example of why indie filmmakers are the future, just look at how Ragosta is trying to break what defines a horror film.

-If you want to help support ZTV: Sympathy for the Devil, you can support Jason Ragosta’s Indiegogo campaign that has about a month left on it.
+If you want to help support ZTV: Sympathy for the Devil, you can support Jason Ragosta’s Indiegogo campaign which has about a month left on it.
 The rewards include a physical copy of the movie once it’s finished, digital and physical copies of the graphic novel series he’s developing, and even making your way into the graphic novel or the credits of the film.

 For those unable to financially support the film, you can also follow ZTV: Sympathy for the Devil on Instagram, Twitter, and Facebook as well as director Jason Ragosta on Instagram and Twitter to stay up to date on the film’s progress.